Levin College of Law

 About

-Prior to her current role, she was a postdoctoral associate in Space Policy at the Space Policy Institute (The George Washington University).
-From 2020 to 2024, she held the position of Teaching and Research Associate at the Institute for Austrian and International Tax Law at the Vienna University of Economics and Business, where she taught multiple courses in domestic and international taxation.
-She has worked as a tax consultant in Italian leading law firms.
+Before joining UF, she was a Postdoctoral Associate in Space Policy at the Space Policy Institute at The George Washington University.
+From 2020 to 2024, she served as a Teaching and Research Associate at the Institute for Austrian and International Tax Law at the Vienna University of Economics and Business, where she taught various courses on domestic and international taxation.
+She has also worked as a tax consultant at PwC Tax and Legal Services and Chiomenti, a leading Italian law firm.

 Teaching and Scholarship